sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 Diseases in which solid kshara is to
 be applied.

-Hard kshara may be applied in the following diseases:—eprosy in general, kitima (keloid), dadru (ring-worm), kilasa (leucoderma), mandala (lepra), bhagandara (fistula in ano), arbuda (a kind of tumour), dusta-brana (unhealthy ulcers), nali-brana (sinus), charma-kila (condyloma), tila-kalaka (mobs), nyachha (chloasma), byanga (black spots on the face), mashaka (warts), bahya-bidradhi (external tumours), krimi (worms), bisha (poison), piles, upajihva (ranula), adhijihva (tumour on the tongue), upakusa (inflammation of the gum), danta-vaidarbha (inflammation of the gum from injury), and three sorts of rohini ([diptheria](# "Allopathic classification of diseases is so vague and general that it is impossible to find a corresponding allopathic name for every name of diseases mentioned in the Hindu science of medicine.")).
+Hard kshara may be applied in the following diseases:—eprosy in general, kitima (keloid), dadru (ring-worm), kilasa (leucoderma), mandala (lepra), bhagandara (fistula in ano), arbuda (a kind of tumour), dusta-brana (unhealthy ulcers), nali-brana (sinus), charma-kila (condyloma), tila-kalaka (mobs), nyachha (chloasma), byanga (black spots on the face), mashaka (warts), bahya-bidradhi (external tumours), krimi (worms), bisha (poison), piles, upajihva (ranula), adhijihva (tumour on the tongue), upakusa (inflammation of the gum), danta-vaidarbha (inflammation of the gum from injury), and three sorts of rohini (diptheria[^51]).

+[^51]: "Allopathic classification of diseases is so vague and general that it is impossible to find a corresponding allopathic name for every name of diseases mentioned in the Hindu science of medicine."

 **तरलक्षारस्य विषयाः ।**